 The shading mode controls how points are shaded based on their chosen colour.
-The various
+The various options are described in Appendix A.4.6.
+Depending on the mode there may be more settings to fill in here.

 A.4.4.10 Function Layer Control